shadow7692/5-HT/content/docs/mantras.md

 <n2>Thankfulness</n2>
 ### Gratitude

-In the spirit of gratitude, I would like to extend my heartfelt thanks to individuals who have greatly inspired and contributed to my journey. *Andrew Huberman, Lex Fridman, Bryan Johnson, Quazi Johir, Mike Mew, Andrew & Tristan Tate, Vinh Giang*.
-I am deeply appreciative of the wisdom and inspiration you have all shared, which have enriched my understanding and perspective in countless ways.
+I would like to extend my heartfelt thanks to individuals who have enriched my understanding and perspective throughout my journey. *Andrew Huberman, Lex Fridman, Bryan Johnson, Quazi Johir, Mike Mew, Andrew & Tristan Tate, Vinh Giang*.
+To those, I am deeply grateful.

-I would also like to express a special and profound gratitude to my mother, who played an invaluable role in shaping my journey of knowledge and well-being.
-She shared her wisdom long before I embarked on my own research.
-Her nurturing guidance and unwavering support have been a foundation upon which I've built my quest for understanding.
+> *"When eating fruit, remember the one who planted the tree." - Unknown*

 Mum, your love and teachings have been an enduring source of inspiration, and I'm immensely grateful for the wisdom you've imparted.
-Thank you for instilling in me the importance of seeking knowledge and embracing the treasures of herbal medicine.
-The companionship of my dear friends and loving siblings has been a constant source of joy, encouragement, and strength throughout the chapters of my life.
+Thank you for the invaluable role you played in shaping my journey of knowledge and well-being.

+My dear siblings and closest friends, are a constant source of joy, encouragement, and strength throughout the chapters of my life.
-> *"When eating fruit, remember the one who planted the tree." - Unknown*

-Being in good health is a privilege that often goes unnoticed until it's compromised.
-I'm profoundly thankful for the vitality that allows me to embrace each day with enthusiasm and to explore the wonders of this world.
-I'm grateful for the beauty of nature that surrounds us, for the moments of serenity found in a gentle breeze or the vibrant hues of a sunset.
+I'm profoundly thankful for the vitality that allows me to embrace each day as a champion of the universe.
+I'm grateful for the moments of serenity found in a gentle breeze or the vibrant hues of a sunset.

 Let gratitude be the steadfast companion on this journey.